 Meet our team of Emergency Department providers:

 Our Level IV Trauma Center means we are committed to having dedicated emergency physicians onsite 24/7.
-In addition, Radiologic imaging, Laboratory and Surgical Services staff are available 24/7 to respond timely to our patient’s needs.
+In addition, Radiologic imaging, Laboratory, Orthopaedic Services, and Surgical Services staff are available 24/7 to respond timely to our patient’s needs.

 All of our emergency physicians and general surgeons are specially trained in Advanced Trauma Life Support (ATLS).
 In addition, our staff and physicians maintain extensive certification in the areas of Advanced Cardiac Life Support (ACLS), Advanced Pediatric Life Support (PALS), Neonatal Resuscitation (NRP) and Trauma Nursing Core Care (TNCC).